Veterans Services

 ACTIVE DUTY MILITARY

 Active Duty service members, eligible Reservists, and National Guardsmen can also use their military benefits at Broward College.
-Tuition Assistance (TA) and Educational Dollars for Duty (EDD) are military benefits that pay the cost of tuition, up to 16 credits or $4000 per year for the Army; up to $4500 per year for the Air Force, Navy, and Marines; and up to $3750 per year for the Coast Guard.
+Tuition Assistance (TA) and Educational Dollars for Duty (EDD) are also Active Duty military benefits that help pay the cost of tuition for those who are eligible.
 These programs are administered and sponsored by the service member's specific branch of the military.
 To use military Tuition Assistance or Educational Dollars for Duty at Broward College, Active Duty, Reservist, and National Guard students must submit a copy of the Tuition Assistance voucher or Educational Dollars for Duty voucher to the Cashier's office.
+You can submit your voucher at your campus Cashier Office or online via Third Party Voucher Submission Form.

 Students using TA or EDD are responsible for obtaining the approved voucher and submitting it to the Cashier’s Office.
 The Cashier’s Office will apply tuition coverage once the voucher is received and classes for the student will not be dropped while BC waits to receive payment from the military.